 Under Maryland criminal law, the crime of burglary is divided into four degrees.
 The first three degrees are felonies, but fourth degree burglary is considered a misdemeanor crime.
 If convicted of burglary, the penalties can be quite severe.
 According to a report issued by the Maryland State Commission on Criminal Sentencing Policy, in 2009, those convicted of burglary in the first and second degree in Maryland received an average sentence of 7 years with close to 80% incarcerated for the crime.
 Meanwhile, an average of a 2 year prison sentence was given to those convicted of fourth degree burglary charges with more than 60% incarcerated.

 Individuals charged with a theft crime in Maryland may see a very negative impact on their future.
 This crime carries a negative mark on your permanent record, and a conviction might mean trouble in the future finding employment.
 The skilled Maryland theft defense attorneys at the law firm of Alpert Schreyer can provide aggressive legal representation and fight to get you the best outcome in your case.
-Please call (866) 444-6363 for a free consultation.
+Please call (866) 444-6363 for a free case evaluation.